Terminator 2 (console)

-Hardware
+Terminator 2 (终结者二 (Zhōngjié zhě èr)) or Super Design Ending-Man BS-500 AS is a video game console sold throughout countries of the former Eastern Bloc, Italy (as Top Console), Greece, Spain, Finland (as Ending Man S-700), Iran, Iraq, Algeria, Malaysia, South Korea (as K-007 and Batman/Family Computer II), Kenya, India and Pakistan.
+Other variations include Ending man JJ-80-50, TERMINATOR 7.
+It is a hardware clone of the Nintendo Famicom.

 Background

-This particular Famiclone was hugely popular in Poland, Serbia, North Macedonia, Montenegro, Croatia, Bulgaria, Romania, Pakistan, India, Kenya, Iran and Bosnia, throughout the late 1990s and early 2000s.
+This particular Famiclone was hugely popular in Poland, Serbia, North Macedonia, Montenegro, Croatia, Bulgaria, Hungary, Romania, Pakistan, India, Kenya, Iran and Bosnia, throughout the late 1990s and early 2000s.
 The system has gained cult status, and was widely available on flea markets and even in some electronic stores.

-Due to political and economical restraints, the fourth and the fifth generation consoles such as the Sega Mega Drive, SNES, or PlayStation were not immediately available, and after their release, some of them were expensive for the average inhabitant.
-The third generation remained highly popular, because of high availability and low prices, particularly Terminator 2 which was the one of the most successful Famicom clones.
+Due to political and economical restraints, the fourth and the fifth generation consoles such as the Sega Mega Drive, SNES, or PlayStation were not immediately available, and after their release, some of them were expensive for the average individual.
+The third generation remained highly popular because of their high availability and low prices, particularly the Terminator 2, which was one of the most successful Famicom clones.
 It left a mark in pop culture and 1990s-2000s youth, establishing itself as antonomasia for 8-bit video gaming, to the point of being more popular than the original NES in these regions.

-The Terminator 2, like most known Famicom clones, was compatible with 60-pin Famicom cartridges and NES games, which could be played using a special converter.
-Original Nintendo games were not popular due to their high prices and poor availability (except for the Game Boy which was also pirated in these regions after its release).
+The Terminator 2, like most known Famicom clones, was compatible with 60-pin Famicom cartridges (as well as 72-pin NES cartridges, which could be played via an adapter).
+Original Nintendo games were not popular due to their high prices and poor availability (except for the Game Boy, which was also pirated in these regions after its release).
 The majority of the games sold with and for the system were cheap unlicensed copies, manufactured mostly in Russia and China.
 Games for the Terminator 2 were still widely available in Central and Eastern Europe throughout the 2000s, mostly on street markets and in small toy stores.

-Within the Donetsk region, Atlantida Enterprise LTD company sold a Dendy competitor, the Jippy game console, which was a clone of Ending Man.
+Within the Donetsk region, Ukraine, Atlantida Enterprise LTD company sold a Dendy competitor, the Jippy game console, which was a clone of Ending Man.
 The console also used a mascot similar to Dendy - a similarly dressed hippopotamus named Jippy.
 It had headphone jacks and switches to activate the "turbo-pause".
 According to various estimates, 15,000 units were sold, including 5,000 in Moscow, Russia.
 A TV show Jippy Club was produced on the local Donetsk TV station.
 The project closed in 1994.

+In South Korea, Kuk Je Academy sold this console as K-007 starting from 1991 and year later, Mega System released its version called Batman/Family Computer II.